-In the established New Zealand and Australia markets Oyster Bay continued to perform strongly as a category-leading Super Premium wine brand.
+In the established New Zealand and Australia markets, Oyster Bay continued to perform strongly as a category-leading Super Premium wine brand.
 In Australia, Oyster Bay Sauvignon Blanc continues to lead the category as the top-selling Sauvignon Blanc and bottled white wine by value.
-The rapid growth of Oyster Bay Pinot Gris in the region "We have set new records and remain focused on investing for the future."

-JOHN FREEMAN MANAGING DIRECTOR was notable, as was the continued strong growth of the Barossa Valley Estate brand in the Australia market.
+The rapid growth of Oyster Bay Pinot Gris in the region was notable, as was the continued strong growth of the Barossa Valley Estate brand in the Australia market.